Revisiting the Great Attractor: The Local Group's streamline trajectory, cosmic velocity and dynamical fate: Results

 \subsection{Streamline analysis}

 We first examine the Milky Way streamline and its smoothing scale-dependence to localise the \ac{sGA} within the \Manti realisations.
 Following~\citet{Dupuy_2019,Dupuy_2020}, we identify the \ac{sGA} convergence point by tracing a streamline from the observer (Milky Way or \ac{LG}) position to its terminus.
 The streamlines shown in~\cref{fig:mw_streamlines_smoothing} display three convergence regimes: Virgo when $\lesssim2~\Mpch$ smoothing is applied, the \ac{cGA} for $2~\Mpch \lesssim \sigma_{\rm smooth} \lesssim 4~\Mpch$, and Shapley at high smoothing values.
+This occurs not because the location of the ``drain'', i.e.\ the convergence point, is sensitive to the smoothing, but rather because the ``mountain ranges'' that separate watersheds are sensitive to smoothing: when the smoothing is sufficiently large, separate basins are merged together.
 For $\sigma_{\rm smooth}=2~\Mpch$, $30$ of $80$ Milky Way streamlines still terminate in Virgo, whereas all streamlines at either $\sigma_{\rm smooth}=3$ or $4~\Mpch$ end at the \ac{cGA}.
+At $\sigma_{\rm smooth} = 8~\Mpch$, approximately $20\%$ of the streamlines do not reach Shapley but instead typically terminate at ${\sim}50~\Mpch$ near $b \approx 0\,\deg$, i.e.\ in the \ac{ZoA}.
+Given the incomplete knowledge of the large-scale structure, probabilistic treatments such as \ac{BORG} are required to determine the plausible range of realisations compatible with the observed data.